Its-Haze/league-rpc/README.md

 5. **Precise In-Game Time Tracking**: The in-game time is calculated with precision.
 Even if the script stops, when restarted, it will display the correct in-game time, ensuring continuous and accurate representation of your game status.
 6. **Discord Reconnection Window**: While the script only works while Discord is up and running.
 There are instances where discord could crash.
 This program will attempt to reconnect to Discord's RPC even if the app is not running.
 For a period of time, and only exit when too much time has passed.
 Default is (50) seconds to restart/reconnect Discord.
 7. **Disables Native League Presence**: This application is able to detect, and disable the built in rich presence coming from league, leaving only this one active as your main Presence on discord.
 This was a huge issue before since it's not easy to disable.
 And now all you have to do is just start this application before launching the league client, and you will be good to go.
+8. **Launches League of legends for you**: To avoid forgetting to start this application before league all the time, you can let the application start league for you.
+Please read about the `--launch-league` argument to learn more.

 ## Tips for Running